otaviokr/suit-up-ansible/README.md

 ## Not sure if this is what you want?

 Try it in a virtual machine!
-I recommend installing Virtualbox, then create a VM with Ubuntu x64, configure network access, install the SSH server (`sudo apt install openssh-server`) and try to run the script.
+I recommend first installing Virtualbox, then create a VM with Ubuntu x64, configure network access, install the SSH server (`sudo apt install openssh-server`) and try to run the script.

 ## Two scenarios